Sift Client Ingestion¶

 client = SiftClient(connection_config=connection_config)

-# Define your telemetry schema using an ingestion config
+# Define your telemetry schema using an flow config and ingestion config

 name="onboard_sensors",